 How is the distribution of images to the press managed?

 MB: We’ve now created a sister website dedicated to the press.
 Once the approval process is done on one website, those photos can be moved easily over to the other website and members of the press with credentials can log in and download images for use.
 It’s unique in this way.
 Other companies do it, but it’s hard to get one enterprise solution to do it all.
-What you’ll usually find is that companies will have some sort of DAM or MAM (Media Asset Management) solution and then they’ll realise that they need to find an additional solution for upload and giving people access to their photos.
+What you’ll usually find is that companies will have some sort of DAM or MAM (Media Asset Management) solution and then they’ll realize that they need to find an additional solution for uploading and giving people access to their photos.
 Then they end up having to invest in another system to do that.
 We have an all-encompassing system for everything that we want to do.

 How has this saved time compared to previous practices?

 EA: If we had to change out a single photo through our website’s CMS, we’d first have to create three different versions of the photo.
 We have different classes of press entities so we need to provide appropriately sized versions for printing and web use, plus a thumbnail for the site.
 Then we’d upload those files into our CMS and then proceed to editing the entry.
 In total, this would probably take between 15-25 minutes in total just to change a single item – that is if somebody else was not already changing something on the website and I had to wait in the queue to get my changes up!